Decentraland-DAO/wiki-adv/(Drafting) Modeling Base Mesh.md

 - Split (split selected faces from other face)
 - Separate (separate selected faces to another mesh)

+Additional tools will be explained in next steps and articles.
 ### Modifiers
 - Mirror (save lots of time in creating mirrored cloth pieces)
 - Solidify (adds thickness to your model)